juan-giacosa-kenility/js30/README.md

 ## Aknowledgments

 This course is inspired by and based on [The odin project](https://www.theodinproject.com/), I strongly suggest you enroll in It if you want to dive deep into learning javascript.
+Wanna read more? head over to [[sources](#sources).

 ## Summary